-Usually when there is an auto accident in Virginia (VA) it's the police that respond and help the injured drivers, take reports for insurance, and call a wrecker.
+When an auto accident occurs in Virginia (VA), the police respond and help the injured drivers, take reports for insurance and call a wrecker.
 This time it was two of Virginia's finest that were seriously injured in an auto accident.
 A Virginia State Police trooper was seriously injured in a car crash that happened as the trooper was responding to the scene of a separate car crash involving another state trooper on I-395 in Virginia.

-Trooper R.C.
-Weeks immediately responded to a call that another officer was hurt, and as he was coming around the ramp from Route 644 west to I-395 south, the patrol vehicle ran off the road, spun out, and struck the jersey wall.
+VA State Trooper R.C.
+Weeks immediately responded to a call that another officer was hurt, and as he was coming around the ramp from Route 644 West to I-395 South, the patrol vehicle ran off the road, spun out, and struck the jersey wall.
 There is no news yet if it was a vehicle malfunction or there was any debris on the road that caused the trooper to lose control.
 As in most auto accidents, he suffered serious injuries but thankfully they were not life-threatening.

 The trooper involved in the first crash, B.J.
 Sisk, had been heading headed south on I-395 with flashing lights on, headed to an emergency call.
 Suddenly a Lincoln Town Car in front of him in the left lane slammed on the brakes and stopped.